auth0/auth0-servlet/README.md

   * Authenticated Users
   * Access to 3rd party APIs on behalf of the logged in user

 In the literature you might find this flow referred to as Authorization Code Grant.
-The full spec of this flow is [here](https://tools.ietf.org/html/rfc6749#section-4.1)
+The full spec of this flow is [here.](https://tools.ietf.org/html/rfc6749#section-4.1)

 ## Learn how to use it

 [Please read this tutorial](https://auth0.com/docs/quickstart/webapp/java/) to learn how to use this SDK.

-Perhaps the best way to learn how to use this library is to study the [Auth0 Servlet Sample](https://github.com/auth0-samples/auth0-servlet-sample) and the README for that sample.
+Perhaps the best way to learn how to use this library is to study the [Auth0 Servlet Sample](https://github.com/auth0-samples/auth0-servlet-sample) source code together with its README file.

-Information on configuration and extension points is also provided in this README document below together with a link to our tutorial on using this library.
+Information on configuration and extension points for this library are also provided below.

 ## Extensibility points